 Cybersecurity classifications of trust and accepted risk can be dynamic.
 That is, you create different policies or rules across the enterprise for identities, services, applications, data, and systems.

 The more access you have or request the more security controls you must satisfy before you get access.
 You have the choice of trust as always, verify, or always audit, depending on how much risk you must reduce.

-Important steps to take before implementing a least privilege strategy
+There are several important steps to take before implementing a least privilege strategy:

 1. Discover all Admin and Local Admin Privileges

 3. Monitor privileges and learn their usage